DIPSAS/DIPS.Mobile.UI/README.md

 ## Platform support
 This library supports Android and iOS.
 UWP / WPF for desktop is supported by a internal components library in DIPS.

-## MAUI support
-This project is still a Xamarin project, but will transition to MAUI once the timing is right for DIPS.